CAGameProg/spaceshooter/assignments/assignment5.md

 # Explosions

+**NOTE**: Remember to update your assets folder with the new explosion images which are located [here](../assets/images/explosions).
+Put this folder in your `assets` folder under `assets/images/explosions`.

 We have already created the explosion struct in class.
 But now we need to make sure that every explosion is displayed every frame.

 Create a global `explosions` array which will hold the explosion objects.
 You should put the declaration in `main.go` next to the `lasers`, `asteroids`... arrays.